hhnnhh/berlin_datascience_lab/README.md

 ODOMETER / MODEL AGE / VEHICLE TYPE / FUEL TYPE / GVW_TYPE (ROC score = .70)

 * substituting "vehicle type" by "model" --> ROC: .73
-* plus "engine_size" --> ROC: .74
+* adding "engine_size" --> ROC: .74

 *Summary:* A Logistic Regression with "ODOMETER", "CAR_AGE", "MODEL" "ENGINE-SIZE" receives the best ROC Score with .74

 ## Product vision

-We suggest to implement a web application were car owners can enter "ODOMETER", "CAR_AGE", "MODEL" and probably "ENGINE-SIZE" to get an impression if their car is likely to pass or fail their emissions test.
+We suggest the client to implement a web application were car owners can enter "ODOMETER", "CAR_AGE", "MODEL" and probably "ENGINE-SIZE" to get an impression if their car is likely to pass or fail their emissions test.

-The application will be easy to implement and might make emission testing more efficient.
+The application will be easy to implement and maintain and might make emission testing more efficient.

-On the downside, the confidence of the predictions is still not high, as about 67% of the cars will in fact be classified correctly, whereas 30% of the cars will be announced as "likely to pass", while they'll actually be failing ("false positive"), and 3% of the cars will be announced as "likely to fail", while they'll be passing ("false negative").
+On the downside, the confidence of the predictions is still not high, even if 67% of the cars will in fact be classified correctly, in the current model 30% of the cars will be announced as "likely to pass", while they'll actually be failing ("false positive"), and 3% of the cars will be announced as "likely to fail", while they'll be passing ("false negative").

 **Open tasks:** try beating the current score by either hyperparameter tuning and/or by using a more powerful model.